 Bringing Medication to Japan?
 Get Your Prescriptions Translated Before Your Trip

 Japan has strict medication rules, and you may need to explain what you're carrying at customs.
+Without the required documents, your medication may be confiscated and you risk fines or legal consequences.

 These Medications Often Raise Questions at Japanese Customs